The Arts Map: Use

 Through unique entries created by the subjects, The Arts Map site enabled viewers to obtain detailed information about many types of fine artists and related institutions and businesses by their location as well as by name and type.
 Pins in a map displayed by a location search provided access to the subjects and moving one's cursor over the pins identified each.
-The full listing for a subject opened with a mouse click.
+The full listing for a subject is opened with a mouse click.
 Listings could include images provided by the subject, a description of the subject, information on hours of operation, availability, or access.
-The subject of the listing could make it static or keep it as current as the subject choose with new information.
+The subject of the listing could be static or kept as current as the subject chooses with new information.
 A map presented for each listing pinpointed its location within the community and could be expanded or contracted via a zoom device activated by the reader.

 Use of this site enabled travelers to identify and locate artists, museums, performances, galleries, shows, art schools, and local teachers for classes, as well as finding individual art studios.
 It was useful to artists who were traveling also, as they could find professional peers and supply businesses wherever they happened to be or planned to visit, by using any connection to the World Wide Web.